pkardas/notes/books/fundamentals-of-architecture.md

 Watch out for the architecture sinkhole anti-pattern - this anti-pattern occurs when requests move from one layer to another as simple pass-through processing with no business logic performed within each layer.
 For example, the presentation layer responds to a simple request from the user to retrieve basic costumer data.

+## Chapter 11: Pipeline Architecture Style

+Pipeline (a.k.a. pipes, filters) architecture: _Filter -(Pipe)-> Filter -(Pipe)-> Filter -(Pipe)-> Filter_

+- pipes - for the communication channel between filters, each pipe is usually unidirectional and point-to-point.
+- filters - self-contained, independent from other filters, stateless, should perform one task only.
+4 types of filters exist within this architecture style
+    - producer - the starting point of a proces, sometimes called the source
+    - transformer - accepts input, optionally performs a transformation on data, then forwards it to the outbound pipe, also known as "map"
+    - tester - accepts inout, tests criteria, then optionally produces output, also known as "reduce"
+    - consumer - the termination point for the pipeline flow, persist or display the final result

+ETL tools leverage the pipeline architecture for the flow and modification of data from one database to another.